 Example: Gujarat Co-operative Milk Marketing Federation, which sells the product under the name ‘AMUL’, Mother Diary, etc.

 Worker Cooperative Society

 Also called as workers’ cooperative, is a form of cooperative society whose ownership and management lies in the hands of its workers.
 Meaning that the members of the society are both employees as well as its members.

 Example: Indian Coffee House (ICH)

 These societies provide quality inputs such as seeds, fertilizers, insecticides, machinery, manure, irrigation equipment, support services, etc to the farmers for their development as well as welfare.
 Its purpose is to gain the advantage of large-scale farming and increase yield.

 Example: Lift-irrigation cooperative societies and Indian Farmers Fertiliser Cooperative Limited

 Credit Cooperative Society

-These societies aim at providing loan facility at a nominal interest rate to the members.
+These societies aim at providing loan facilities at a nominal interest rate to the members.
 And so the members are those who look for financial aid.
-It aims at protecting the members for being exploited by money sharks, who charge high interest.
+It aims at protecting the members from being exploited by money sharks, who charge high interest.
 The loan is provided out of the money raised as capital and the deposits of members.

 Housing Cooperative Society